Duru-E/Git-Github-Handoff/README.md

 Next we are going to change to the branch we want to work on git checkout <branch_name>
-then Verrify with git branch we have chaged to the intended branch
+then verify with git branch we have chaged to the intended branch
 ```
 git checkout WorkInProgress
 git branch